THE BLOODIED MOHAWK

 Alexander Thompson's "Journal of a Trip from the American Garrison . . . to Oswago . . .
 1783".
 This journal is located in the Library of the Society of Cincinnati in Washington, D.C. and is provided to the author through their generosity.

-The Personal Journal of Mister Lawrence Tremper is found in the collections of the Library of Congress in Washington, D.C. and microfilmed upon the request of the Fort Plank Historian.
+The Personal Journal of Mister Lawrence Tremper was found in the collections of the Library of Congress in Washington, D.C.
+(Shelf #21,849) and microfilmed upon the request of the Fort Plank Historian.
 It is transcribed verbatim with a few notations added in [brackets] to warn the reader of changes.
 It should also be noted that there is no bolded text or footnotes within the journal.
-The footnotes and bolded text have been added to clue the reader into the presence of a person of interest.
+The endnotes and bolded text have been added to clue the reader into the presence of a person of interest.
 The footnotes contain the full names of those otherwise denoted only by their initials.
 Mister Tremper died in Stanton Township, Augusta County, Virginia sometime after 1818.
 He was first appointed an ensign in Lieutenant Colonel Marinus Willett's Regiment on July 24, 1782 and reappointed on March 21, 1783.
 The journal contains the names of many of his fellow officers, acquaintances, & "girlfriends", and is remarkable for its details on the life of a young man on the then western frontier.
+Verbatim transcipts of selected portions of the loose papers found within this manuscript collection, denoted by italicized text and select abstracts from can also be viewed here.